 Versatility awards may be offered in the different divisions (Open /Amateur /Novice Amateur /3-5 Yr Old) at the discretion of the show management.
-When versatility awards are given, the following criteria must be met (3-5 Yr Old Program horse requirements can be found in the 3-5 Yr Old Versatility section):
+When versatility awards are given, the following criteria must be met (3-5 Yr Old Program horse requirements can be found in the 3-5 Yr Old Versatility section).
+Level 1 and Level 2 classes in Working Cow/Working Ranch cannot be used for Versatility (except as noted for the 3-5 division).